 The PSHE programme will be delivered through fortnightly sessions where students will be off timetable focussing exclusively on areas of interest to students aged 16-19.
-Twice a year the school will host PSHE days, designed to give students a wide range of talks, workshops and experiences to help them to develop their sense of self outside of the 'normal' Sixth Form experience.
+Twice a year the school will host PSHE days designed to give students a wide range of talks, workshops and experiences to help them to develop their sense of self outside of the 'normal' Sixth Form experience.
 There will be careers advice, apprenticeship opportunities and study skills sessions and motivational talks from a wide range of specialists.

-Information.
-Advice and Guidance Careers Information
+Information, Advice and Guidance

+Careers Information

 The Sixth Form has a well-resourced study area, which is open for student use before, during and after their time in Sixth Form.
 Advice and guidance take place in small groups or on a one-to-one basis with the tutor throughout the year.
 Individual appointments to see a member of the Adviza staff can be made through the school and can often help students to build up an idea of what their next steps might be after education.
 The school also offers a "Careers" email service that identifies Apprenticeship opportunities, jobs in the local area and suitable work experience opportunities.
+Mrs Hawkins, who leads on careers, works closely with the 6th Form team and students, particularly in identifying and arranging work experience placements in liaison with EBP.